 Why you should avoid keeping a balance on your credit card

-And there's another reason why you should avoid keeping a balance on your card.
+In addition to interest incurred when carrying a balance, there’s another reason why you should avoid card debt.
 The second most important factor of your credit score is your credit utilization ratio, or how much you owe on your cards compared to how much credit you have available.
 So, if you owe $500 and you have $5,000 in available credit, then your utilization ratio is 10%.

 Figuring out your credit utilization ratio